 Hunt v Hackney London Borough Council

-On this occasion another fruit and vegetable trader was accused of a number of offences under s.4 of the Prices Act 1974 and s.28(1) of the Weights and Measures Act 1985 after commercial standards officers made discreet purchases revealing average product weight losses of twenty percent in favour of the defendant.
+On this occasion another fruit and vegetable trader was accused of a number of offences under section 4 of the Prices Act 1974 and section 28(1) of the Weights and Measures Act 1985 after commercial standards officers made discreet purchases revealing average product weight losses of twenty percent in favour of the defendant.

 Charged in the first instance, the defendant challenged the validity of the legislation and also sought the opinion of the High Court on grounds that he contended the applicability of the 1974 Act and the unlawfulness of displaying goods under the imperial weights system.